adamcrews/puppet-pound/README.md

 ####`user`

-The user to drop privelages to.
+The user to drop privileges to.
 Default: nobody

 ####`group`

-The group to drop privelages to.
+The group to drop privileges to.
 Default: nobody

 ##Limitations